lxtyin/FabricBTDF-Recovery/Readme.md

 `--init` indicates the initialization method.
 There are three types of them:

 - Deliver a network path starting with `checkpoint/` for network initialization.
-We provided a pre-trained network `checkpoint/model.pth`.
 - Deliver a pattern name (can only be `plain`, `satin0`, `satin1`, `twill0`, or `twill1`) for random initialization using the prior of specified pattern.
 - Deliver detailed initial parameters string (e.g. `"twill1_R_0.6,0.66_S_0.75,1.53_T_1.33,0.39_N_0.0_UV_121.8,168.9_Kd_0.456,0.398,0.089,0.286,0.279,0.0_G_0.99,1.0_Rm_0.65,0.62_Tm_2.66,0.79_W_0.71,1.29_Ks_0.325,0.37,0.0,0.351,0.883,0.0_Psi_-30.5,-29.5"`).